 For something a little more active, embark on a snorkeling excursion to Shell Key from Pass-a-Grille.
 This remote barrier island is completely uninhabited and a safe haven for wildlife and seashells.

 If you want to relax around Clearwater, look no further.
 Belleair Beach is a stone’s throw away from the hustle and bustle of Clearwater Beach.
-The perfect spot to escape to, transporting you to a coastal paradise.
+It’s the perfect spot to escape the busy seaside town, transporting you to a coastal paradise.

 This long stretch of pristine beach is quiet enough to make you feel like one of the locals.
 Find your spot, put your towel down on the soft, white sand and let the peaceful atmosphere surround you.
 You’ll notice that there are no games here, just the crystal-clear waves and people strolling around.